Yepoleb/blog/_posts/2021-07-02-how-i-set-up-wordpress-on-debian-10.md

 ### Installing packages

-The required packages for this installation are `wordpress php-fpm mariadb-server`.
-I installed them using apt:
+The required packages for this installation are `wordpress php-fpm mariadb-server`, which I installed using apt.
+Apache is assumed to be already installed.

     sudo apt install wordpress php-fpm mariadb-server